 That company is Belk, Inc., until recently the largest family-owned department store business in the U.S. After a stint working for a U.S. Senate candidate and then a congressman from North Carolina, Tim earned an MBA from UNC-Chapel Hill and then went to work at Belk.
 From 2004 to July 2016, he was the company’s chairman and CEO.

-Tim retired from Belk in July, but with his siblings he continues to run the Belk Foundation, a $50-million family foundation that supports K-3 public school education in Charlotte and leadership development for teachers and principals.
-He serves on the Orvis Company board, chairs the advisory board for the Bechtler Museum of Modern Art, and for the past 15 years was on the board of the Carolinas HealthCare System.
+Tim serves on the Orvis Company board, chairs the advisory board for the Bechtler Museum of Modern Art, and for the past 15 years was on the board of the Carolinas HealthCare System.
 He’s also past chair of the Charlotte Chamber of Commerce, past president of the Boy Scouts of America-Mecklenburg County Council, and a former board member of St. Andrews School.

-For Williams, he has served as an admission representative, president of the Charlotte regional alumni association, and as a member of the Charlotte Special Gifts Committee during the Third Century Campaign.
-Tim and his wife, Sarah, live in Charlotte.
+For Williams, Tim has served as an admission representative, president of the Charlotte regional alumni association, and as a member of the Charlotte Special Gifts Committee during the Third Century Campaign.
+He and his wife, Sarah, live in Charlotte.